New Mexico's COVID-19 cases fall below 1,000; disease claims 2 S.F. County residents

 In all, 2,574 New Mexicans have died, including 80 from the Santa Fe area.

-The state said an additional 936 cases were reported Monday, including 63 in Santa Fe County, where one ZIP code — 87507 — was listed among the state's top 10 for coronavirus.
+The state said an additional 936 cases were reported Monday, including 63 in Santa Fe County, where the 87507 ZIP code was listed among the state's top 10 for coronavirus.

 But the state's once-grim hospitalization picture seems to be brightening.
-On Monday, 703 people were being treated in medical facilities around the state.
+On Monday, 703 people were being treated in medical facilities.
 On Dec.
 3, 947 people were hospitalized.

 Post a comment as Guest